GeoEye-1

-GeoEye-1 is a high-resolution Earth observation satellite owned by DigitalGlobe, launched in September 2008.
+GeoEye-1 is a high-resolution Earth observation satellite owned by Vantor (formerly DigitalGlobe), launched on September 6, 2008.
 The satellite was acquired in the 2013 purchase of GeoEye.

 History

 On 1 December 2004, General Dynamics C4 Systems announced it had been awarded a contract worth approximately US$209 million to build the OrbView-5 satellite.
 Its sensor is designed by the ITT Exelis.

 The satellite, now known as GeoEye-1, was originally scheduled for launch in April 2008 but lost its 30-day launch slot to a U.S. government mission which had itself been delayed.
 It was rescheduled for launch 22 August 2008 from Vandenberg Air Force Base aboard a Delta II launch vehicle.
 The launch was postponed to 4 September 2008, due to unavailability of the Big Crow telemetry-relay aircraft.
 It was delayed again to 6 September because Hurricane Hanna interfered with its launch crews.

 The launch took place successfully on 6 September 2008 at 18:50:57 UTC.
 The GeoEye-1 satellite separated successfully from its Delta II launch vehicle at 19:49 UTC, 58 minutes and 56 seconds after launch.